fenago/rabbitmq-jupyterlab/Lab_9_learning.md

-Once the  CSN was in alpha testing and the good performance of the system was reached, the CSN team was required to take two important steps in order to meet the company\'s security policy:
+Once the  CSN was in alpha testing and the good performance of the system was reached, the CSN team was required to take two important steps in order to meet the company's security policy:

 -   Enable SSL over all the communication links between all the